cruix89/cruix-music-archiver/README.md

   using the same parameters that major streaming platforms use, improving the sound experience and reducing volume differences between different sounds

 - **designed for excellent compatibility with large media center projects**
-  organized library for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)
+  the library structure is organized for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)

 ---